This post may contain affiliate links. Read our disclosure policy here.

 I know firsthand how challenging getting enough nutrients into a picky eater’s day can be.
 While you’re introducing new foods to their diet and searching for recipes that can add nutrition to their meals, these brownies are a great option to help them get more vegetables into their day.

-I have other recipes that use this method of incorporating extra nutrition into familiar foods, some being a little more obvious than others, like smoothies.
+I have other recipes that use this method of incorporating extra nutrition into familiar foods, some being a little more obvious than others, like smoothies with vegetables.

 Are Spinach Brownies Healthier?